siddhpatil6/flutterquestions/README.md

 provider

 <h1> how we handle callback in flutter </h1>
-r, you can handle callbacks by defining callback functions and passing them as parameters to child widgets.
+you can handle callbacks by defining callback functions and passing them as parameters to child widgets.
 Here's a basic example to demonstrate how callbacks work:

 ```
 import 'package:flutter/material.dart';